samjones00/docs/docs/_documentation/DigitalOcean-GitHub-Action-Mix.md

 The `x mix` templates needs 6 pieces of information to perform the deployment.

 - CR_PAT - GitHub Personal Token with read/write access to packages.
-- DEPLOY_HOST - hostname used to SSH to, this can either be an IP address or subdomain with A record pointing to the server.
+- DEPLOY_HOST - hostname used to SSH to, this should be a domain or subdomain with A record pointing to the server's IP adddress.
 - DEPLOY_PORT - SSH port, usually 22
 - DEPLOY_USERNAME - the username being logged into via SSH.
 Eg, `ubuntu`, `ec2-user`, `root` etc.
 - DEPLOY_KEY - SSH private key used to remotely access deploy server/app host.
 - LETSENCRYPT_EMAIL - Email address for your TLS certificate generation

 The `CR_PAT` can be created via your [GitHub Settings->Developer Settings->Personal access tokens page](https://github.com/settings/tokens/), and selecting the `write:packages` permission.
 Copy the token somewhere secure, so we can use it when creating the secrets.
-> Both the creation of the token and use in secrets are only available on creation, so if you want/need to reuse this, note it down somewhere secure like your password manager for reuse.
+> Both the creation of the token and use in secrets are *only available on creation*, so if you want/need to reuse this, note it down somewhere secure like your password manager for reuse.

 Repository secrets can be created under Settings->Secrets.